shenshin/javascript-2test-class-29/MAKEME.md

 ---

-why the array is not finished? what does it mean "Returns true if it works"?
+why the array is not finished?
-Why it may not work?
-I don't catch the question!
 See question3.html

 ---